notryanb/notryanb.github.io/_posts/2019-06-19-rust-doom-fire-fx.md

 Not being used to graphics programming, the array indexing confused me when originally porting the code to Rust.
 Our pixel buffer is 1-dimensional and layed out by row starting from the top left of the image.
-Each indice will contain a number 0 through 36, which refers to a spot in our color palette tuple array.
+Each indice will contain a number 0 through 36, which refers to a RGB grouping in our color palette array.
 The coordinate `x: 0, y: 0`is the top left corner of the screen.
 As `x` increases, we're moving right and as `y` increases, we're moving towards the bottom of the screen.